Die Hard (video game): Version differences

-The Nintendo Entertainment System and PC Engine versions of the game are played from a top-down perspective.
+The NES and PC Engine ports of the game are played from a top-down perspective.
 The Commodore 64 port shows a side view of the player in a side-scrolling format.
 The camera remains fixed behind the player at all times in the DOS port.

-The PC Engine/TurboGrafx-16 version was developed by Pack-In-Video and published by Nihon Bussan, this version saw its early life as entirely a different game under an overhead action shooter game format.
-At some point, in order to draw attention and garner sales, Nihon managed to secure the Die Hard license and have many changes implemented to the original product including character models and the plot to try and coincide with the film.
+The PC Engine/TurboGrafx-16 version was developed by Pack-In-Video and published by Nichibutsu.
+This version saw its early life as an entirely different game in an overhead action-shooter format.
+At some point, to draw attention and boost sales, Nihon secured the Die Hard license and made many changes to the original product, including character models and the plot, to coincide with the film.
 Because of this, the game takes several liberties with the source material, such as McClane fighting his way through a jungle, then a Vietnamese river while shooting an assortment of generic enemies such soldiers, Vietnamese troops and security guards before finally reaching the basement of Nakatomi Plaza to climb to the top a destroy an enemy attack helicopter to rescue his wife, Holly.
 Also in this version, Hans Gruber only appears in a cutscene; John never fights him directly.